Bennjo96/MyPersonalWebsite/README.md

 ### Hi there, I'm Benjamin- aka [Bennjo] 👋

-## Currently Livin in Munich Germany
+## Currently Living in Munich Germany
 -🌱 I’m currently learning everything 🤣

 -👯 I’m looking to collaborate with other content creators.